chartjs/Chart.js/docs/08-Notes.md

 ---
 ### Previous versions

 Please note - documentation for previous versions are available on the GitHub repo.
+Version 1.x may continue to receive updates for bug fixes or high priority items.

 - [1.x Documentation](https://github.com/chartjs/Chart.js/tree/v1.1.1/docs)